The sea ice in northern Labrador is thinning — fast. Here's why the Inuit are worried | CBC News

 "We're going to have to adapt to the changing conditions," said Andersen.
 "I know that we've been able to adapt in the past, but I think that the changes are coming a bit quicker now, in the last 20 years."

-One certainty is that changes will keep coming: one United Nations study shows the Arctic is locked into a three to five degree warming scenario regardless of any mitigation measures for global greenhouse gas emissions.
+One certainty is that changes will keep coming: one United Nations study shows the Arctic is locked into a three- to five-degree warming scenario regardless of any mitigation measures for global greenhouse gas emissions.

 Way said that holds true for Labrador.
 By mid-century, even if the world manages to meet international climate change targets, this year's winter weather could be average for Labrador.